cit-bioinfo/WISP/README.md

 ### 1.1 Download reference genomes and transcriptomes

-It may take several minutes to download the entire genomes of both species.
+It may take several minutes to download the entire genome of both species.

 Human :